-On February 12, 2024, AGC is mailing a notification letter to the Maine resident via United States Postal Service first-class mail.
+On April 24, 2024, Asbury is mailing notification letters to the Maine residents via United States Postal Service first-class mail.
 A sample copy of the notification letter is enclosed.
-AGC is offering one year of complimentary identity monitoring services to the Maine resident whose data was involved.
-AGC also established a dedicated call center for individuals whose information was involved to call with questions about the incident.
+Asbury is offering one year of complimentary identity monitoring services to the Maine residents.
+Asbury also established a dedicated call center for individuals whose information was involved to call with questions about the incident.